How Modern Company Culture is Driving Digital Transformation

 GIF from GIPHY

-Digital transformation thrives in collaborative and cross-functional business cultures.
-When orgs break down information/communication silos to help foster collaboration across teams (including digital teams), departments, and management, it unleashes their workforce’s collective knowledge and expertise.
-Then, by effectively encouraging cross-functional collaboration and being inclusive, sharing insights, and leveraging diverse perspectives, it enables new communication opportunities, promotes knowledge sharing, and drives innovation across the organization.
-Don’t believe it?
-Check these out:
+Digital transformation thrives in inclusive, collaborative, and cross-functional business cultures.
+When organizations nix information/communication silos to help foster collaboration across teams (including digital teams), departments, and management, it unleashes their workforce’s collective knowledge and expertise.
+Then, effectively encouraging cross-functional collaboration, being inclusive, sharing insights, and leveraging diverse perspectives enable new communication opportunities.

-Businesses that flawlessly collaborate cross-functionally can more easily build their digital transformation efforts.
-Why?
-Because DX is more about communication than integrating new functionalities into existing technology stacks.
-Of course, digital transformation has its challenges and is not easy.
-Ultimately, DX requires a fundamental shift in organizational culture that begins with communication — between everyone.
+Because DX is more about communication than integrating new functionalities into existing or new technology stacks, it requires a fundamental shift in organizational culture that begins with communication—between everyone.

 Continuous Learning and Growth Mindset